marcysutton/a11ycamp-jekyll/propose-a-session.md

 ---
 layout: page
-title: Propose a Session
+title: Proposing a Session
-permalink: /propose-a-session/
+permalink: /proposing-sessions/
-hidden: true
+hidden: false
 menu: main
 weight: 3
 ---

-So, you’re coming to our unconference event–is there a specific session you’d hope to attend?
-We’re taking proposals ahead-of-time for unconference sessions focused on anything related to accessibility, both on-and-offline.
+So, you’re coming to our unconference event–is there a specific session you’d hope to see happen?
+We’re looking for unconference sessions focused on topics related to accessibility, in both digital and physical spaces.
 Here are a few potential tracks for inspiration:

 - Web Accessibility
 - Inclusive Gaming